-The measurements were made using a multi-stage particle size separator and, so, a cumulative distribution of the "percent greater than stated size" was reported.
-The scale of the "stated size" was not consistent with each determination, but a value in the neighborhood of 10 μ m, the nominal cutoff value associated with respirable particles, was available in each case.
-Typically (in 13 out 16 instances) the cutoff value was greater than 11 μ m so the percentage of respirable particles tends to be slightly overestimated and this bias is favorable to the claimant for dose reconstruction purposes.
-Figure 4-4 shows the percentage of the emissions from the various stacks that were less than nominally 10 μ m.
-The average of the values represented in Figure 4-4 is 74%.
+The measurements were made using a multi-stage particle size separator, so a cumulative distribution of the "percent greater than stated size" was reported.
+The scale of the "stated size" was not consistent with each determination, but a value of about 10 $\mu$ m (the nominal cutoff value associated with respirable particles) was available in each case.
+Typically (in 13 out of 16 instances) the cutoff value was greater than 11 $\mu$ m, so the percentage of respirable particles tends to be slightly overestimated, which results in a bias that is favorable to the claimant for dose reconstruction purposes.
+Figure 4-3 shows the percentage of the emissions from the various stacks that were less than nominally 10 $\mu$ m.
+The average of the values represented in Figure 4-3 is 74%.